 In addition, students can also opt to study the Extended Project Qualification (EPQ), Mathematical Studies and other potential options that may be offered in future.
 We will contact you regarding enrichment options in the spring term

-Current GCSE/Level 2 subject Target/Predicted Grade
+Current GCSE/Level 2 Subjects studied

 Student Signature.....
 Date:

 Please post your application form to Mrs E Christou, Head of Sixth Form, Hitchin Boys' School, Grammar School Walk, Hitchin, SG5 1JB or Email to: admin@hitchinboys.co.uk